-4.4.2.1 Scorer Training Materials
+4.4.2.1 SCORER TRAINING MATERIALS

-The MCAS-Alt Project Leadership Team (PLT), including DESE and Measured Progress staff plus four teacher consultants, met daily over the course of scoring in 2018, and periodically throughout the 2017-2018 school year to accomplish the following:
+The MCAS-Alt Project Leadership Team (PLT), including DESE and Cognia staff plus four teacher consultants, met daily over the course of scoring in 2019 and periodically throughout the 2018-2019 school year to accomplish the following:

-- nominate prospective scorers and scoring leaders for the 2018 scoring center; - select sample portfolio strands to use during training the following fall, and to train, calibrate, and qualify scorers in 2018; and - discuss issues and themes to be addressed during the following fall educator training sessions.
+- nominate prospective scorers and scoring leaders for the 2019 scoring institute; - select sample portfolio strands to use to train, calibrate, and qualify scorers in 2019; and - discuss recurring issues and themes to be addressed during the following fall educator training sessions.

-All sample strands were scored using the 2018 scoring guidelines, noting any scoring problems that arose during the review.
-Concerns were resolved by using the 2018 Educator's Manual for MCAS-Alt and by following additional scoring rules agreed upon by the PLT and subsequently addressed in the final 2018 scoring guidelines.
+All sample strands were scored using the 2019 scoring guidelines, noting any scoring problems that arose during the review.
+Concerns were resolved by using the 2019 Educator's Manual for MCAS-Alt and by following additional scoring rules agreed upon by the PLT and subsequently addressed in the final 2019 scoring guidelines.

-Of the portfolios reviewed the previous year, several sample strands were set aside as possible exemplars to train and calibrate scorers for the current year.
+Of the portfolios reviewed the previous year, several sample strands were set aside as possible exemplars to train, qualify, and calibrate scorers for the current year.
 These strands consisted of solid examples of each score point on the scoring rubric.